Published 2024

 Modeling the workforce demand implications of COVID-19

 Perhaps the largest impact of COVID-19 on future demand for health care workers is the lowered population projections due to COVID-19 impacts on excess deaths and reduced immigration levels.
-Two additional demand impacts modeled are: (1) care needs associated with future incidence if COVID-19 becomes endemic, and (2) care needs associated with Long COVID.
+Two additional demand impacts modeled are: (1) care needs associated with future incidence as COVID-19 becomes endemic, and (2) care needs associated with Long COVID.

 Despite availability of a vaccine, incidence of COVID-19 continues as the SARS-CoV-2 virus evolves.15 Increasingly, it appears that COVID-19 is shifting from pandemic to endemic like seasonal influenza.16 A McKinsey & Company analysis of the potential long-term cost implications of COVID-19 predicts 110 to 220 million annual COVID-19 cases over the foreseeable future.17 The authors estimate that 10 to 15% of these new COVID-19 cases will require outpatient treatment.
 The CDC reports that 428,000 COVID-19 hospitalizations occurred between December 1, 2021, and November 30, 2022 (a time frame when COVID-19 vaccination was widely available at little or no cost to the public).18